tjohann/my_gaming_playground/README.md

 use_game_obj_t:

-	- use game_obj_t as an object representation
+	- use game_obj_t as an object representation and let some pixmaps run over the screen

+input_control:

+	- use joystick, mouse and keyboard to move an object over the screen